simonprovost/Auto-Sklong/docs/API/index.md

+# :book: API Reference
-# :book: API Reference :book:
+# :book: API Reference

 Welcome to the full API documentation of the `Auto-Sklong` AutoML toolbox. :toolbox: